frictionlessdata/frictionless-py/docs/guides/validating-data.md

 ## Errors Options

 We have already seen a few mentions of error options like `pick_errors`.
 Let's take a look at all of them.
-These options are similiar to the `extract`'s counterparts for fields and rows.
+These options are similar to the `extract`'s counterparts for fields and rows.

 ### Pick/Skip Errors